KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 !["@CodenameTim @kati @djangocon I've been thinking about this a lot, and I would be most thrilled to prepare a talk.
 Currently, one of the topics I'm feeling most passionate about is Diversity And Inclusion, so I'd be excited to share my view, thoughts and my experience on the matter.
 Would that be a talk you'd like to see/attend?"](recap-of-djangocon-us-2023-images/i've-been-thinking-about-this-a-lot.png)

 <!--
+I am not the best audience for this talk.
+I've lived it also and can identify with her experiences.
+It was good validation.

 Summary
 -->